Comparing Cultural Policies and Systems of Governance/Management

 2) reliable and timely comparative cultural policy research and analysis (which is, of course, dependent on the value of the first).

-These activities are at the heart of the work carried out by the ERICarts Institute and continue to be supported by a "flagship project" that is deleveloped and continuously updated jointly with the Council of Europe: the "Compendium of Cultural Policies &Trends in Europe" (www.culturalpolicies.net).
+These activities are at the heart of the work carried out by the ERICarts Institute and were supported by a "flagship project" that has been developed and, until the end of 2017, continuously updated jointly with the Council of Europe: the "Compendium of Cultural Policies &Trends in Europe" (www.culturalpolicies.net).